By Devin Floyd, Center for Urban Habitats

 Desmodium glabellum (Dellinius’ tick-trefoil), Rosa carolina (pasture rose), and Eupatorium hyssopifolium (hyssop-leaved thoroughwort)

-Native Americans used the trail for trade, travel, hunting, and war, for thousands of years.
-This path was a primary travel route connecting the tribes of the coastal plain with those of the Blue Ridge and beyond.
+Indigenous People used the trail for trade, travel, hunting, and war for thousands of years.
+This path may have been a primary travel route connecting the tribes of the Coastal Plain to those of the Piedmont, Blue Ridge, and Ridge and Valley (The Monacan culture).
+Today Indigenous People still follow the path, but on Interstate 64, Route 250, and the little meandering remnants of the path they replaced.
+Along this route they face a continuous view of the lands that were taken from their kin by European colonists.
 Eventually colonists would name it Three Notch’d Road and use it to further their advance west, leaving in their wake the decimation of Native American culture and the removal of the natural upland ecosystems of the region.
-Colonialism, and slavery arrived to the area along this path.
-Three Notch’d Road was a conduit through which Colonists and their relatives forced enslaved Africans to destroy natural systems and replace them with agricultural fields, pasture, towns, and eventually cities.
-It carried and fostered beauty and life, but also tragedy and death.
+Colonialism, and slavery arrived in the Charlottesville area along this path.
+Three Notch’d Road was a conduit through which white Europeans forced enslaved Africans into the tragic labor of destroying natural systems and replacing them with agricultural fields, pasture, towns, and eventually cities.
+This old path has carried and fostered beauty and life, but also tragedy and death.

 View southeast in the direction of the old path.
 Featuring Schizachyrium scoparium (little bluestem), Asclepias syriaca (common milkweed), Panicum virgatum (switchgrass), Eupatorium torreyanum (Torrey’s thoroughwort), and Solidago altissima (tall goldenrod).